LibOps/docs/docs/development/cli.md

-  help        Help about any command import      Import resources to your LibOps environment. sequelace   Connect to your LibOps database using Sequel Ace (Mac OS only) sync-db     Transfer the database from one environment to another
+  help        Help about any command import      Import resources to your LibOps environment. sequelace   Connect to your LibOps database using Sequel Ace (Mac OS only) set         Set information on your LibOps environment. sync-db     Transfer the database from one environment to another

+Flags:
+  -e, --environment string   LibOps environment (default "development") -h, --help                 help for libops
+  -p, --site string          LibOps project/site (default "YOUR-LIBOPS-SITE") -v, --version              version for libops

+Use "libops [command] --help" for more information about a command.
 ```

 ## Default environment

-Any command you run with `libops` will be against your development environment.
-This can be changed by passed the `-e` or `--environment` flag. e.g.
+Any command you run with `libops` will run against your development environment.
+This can be changed by passing the `-e` or `--environment` flag. e.g.

 ```
 libops backup -e production